The Oniyanma - Japan's Largest Dragonfly!

 When you find a female oniyanma, you can catch it by taking advantage of its habit of stopping its movement and hovering.

-Male oniyanma on the other hand, anything that flaps its wings to be a female, so if you hold an object that produces wind, such as a fan, in front of the male, it will stop moving.
+Male Oniyanma consider anything that flaps its wings to be female, so if you hold a fan or other wind-producing object in front of the male, it will stop moving.

 If you're a bug collector, you can use this as a reference when collecting!

 Oniyanma are carnivorous, feeding on moths, flies, and other small flying insects.